NBICreator/NBICreator/README.md

 This project is currently considered to be in beta, so major changes will occur between builds that may break previously saved templates for example.

-The code will also see major changes as some parts is being restructured.
+The code will also see major changes as some parts are being restructured.

+Passwords will currently be saved in clear text in the template file, so if you need to keep the passwords secure you have to enter them each time you select a template, and remember to not save when asked!
+Later they will most likely be stored in an application keychain, but that code isn't implemented yet.

 # System Requirements